ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

-In the diagram, CAM logically creates cloud connections to the vCenters, cloud providers, and {{site.data.keyword.icpfull_notm}} and {{site.data.keyword.containerlong_notm}} environments. {{site.data.keyword.icpfull_notm}} Clusters are deployed to each datacenter/cloud environment, with MCM providing the mechanism to connect the {{site.data.keyword.icpfull_notm}} clusters into a single management view.
+In the diagram, CAM logically creates cloud connections to the vCenters, cloud providers, and {{site.data.keyword.icpfull_notm}} and {{site.data.keyword.containerlong_notm}} environments. {{site.data.keyword.icpfull_notm}} Clusters are deployed to each datacenter or cloud environment, with MCM providing the mechanism to connect the {{site.data.keyword.icpfull_notm}} clusters into a single management view.

 ## Related links